detmot5/STEPPERlib/STEPPERlib/readme.md

 >stepperGoRight - Choosen motor is moving right for a given quantity of steps and delay between them

-Lib has also function for drive robot's wheels (can be switched off below):
+Lib has also function for drive robot's wheels (can be switched off):

 >robotStepperGo - drive a robot for a given distance quantity of steps and delay  between them